 One of the individuals in attendance was Andrew Kerr, who was heavily involved which the formation of the Glastonbury Festival.

 The unanticipated high turnout led to Parliament passing the "Isle of Wight Act" preventing gatherings of more than 5,000 people on the island without a license.

 The modern-day incarnation of the Glastonbury Festival first took place near Pilton England in 1970 under the name Pilton Festival.
 The following year it adopted the name Glastonbury.
 The 1971 festival was documented in the 1972 documentary Glastonbury Fayre.
 The 1971 festival featured performances from David Bowie (not featured in the film), Traffic, Arthur Brown and Fairport Convention.

 The event took a hiatus for a few years until resuming again in 1978.
 With the exception of the odd break, the festival has been mostly continual since.

 The festival is known for implementing the pyramid stage.
 Over the years the festival has also been closely connected with a number of charitable causes including Greenpeace, Oxfam & the Campaign for Nuclear Disarmament.

-Even though there really is not a connection other that the name, there was a Glastonbury Festival that took place during 1914-25.
-These where a series of cultural events which included stage performances, recitals, operas, chamber music, etc...
+Even though there really is not a connection other than the name, there was a Glastonbury Festival that took place during 1914-25.
+These were a series of cultural events which included stage performances, recitals, operas, chamber music, etc...